 If your kitchen gadget is no longer in production or is made in a style that's not readily sold in retail stores today, it's likely considered collectible.
 Collectors are interested in items such as potato mashers, eggbeaters, ice cream scoops, melon ballers, olive forks, and tin cookie cutters, just for a start.
 Before you start listing your old melon ball scoop on eBay, however, it's important to check into its value to collectors: not all older kitchen appliances are worth more than a few dollars.

 What Makes a Kitchen Item Valuable?

 Some qualities are more valuable than others, and value generally relates to scarcity.
 If your old kitchen gadgets are hard to find and in new condition, they may be worth quite a bit to a collector.

 Unusual features, shapes, and styles of ordinary kitchen items make them more valuable.
 For instance, something as mundane as an ice cream scoop can be worth hundreds of dollars if it’s made by a well-known manufacturer like Gilchrist, and it has an unusual shape.

-Or, they’re oddly shaped, like Abraham Lincoln or a moose with extra large antlers.
-Find a vintage spaceman cutter from the ‘50s and you might get as much as $75–100 for it.
+Cookie-cutter fans try to find the most unique shapes and extra-large or small sizes when they’re hunting and gathering.
+Examples include cookie cutters shaped like Abraham Lincoln or a moose with extra-large antlers.
+Find a vintage spaceman cutter from the 1950s and you might get as much as $75–100 for it.
 Vintage Halloween examples shaped like witches and cats with arched backs can also be worth about $25 apiece, sometimes more for unusual designs.

 Is it Safe to Use Old Kitchen Items?